Well for a start, being a MoneyMagpie means being yourself!

-They aim for a life of living, not obsession.
+They aim for a life of living, it represents financial freedom, not obsession.

-Money needs to be put in its place: not ahead of us as something we’re desperately chasing after, not behind us as something we are afraid of, but sitting underneath us, supporting the life we want to lead.
+Money needs to be put in its place: not ahead of us as something we’re desperately chasing after.
+But also not behind us as something we are afraid of.
+But sitting underneath us, supporting the life we want to lead.

-MoneyMagpies put money in its place and, once they have set up healthy habits of saving and spending, they get on with their life and only think about money when they have to.
+MoneyMagpies put money in its place.
+Once they have set up healthy habits of saving and spending, they get on with their life and only think about money when they have to.

 Looking for easy ways to make a bit of extra cash